 To begin the financial aid process, you must file a Free Application for Federal Student Aid (FAFSA).
 The FAFSA is a need-analysis form used to estimate your family's ability to pay for your college education.
 An expected family contribution is determined by a uniform federal formula, using student and parent income and asset information provided on the FAFSA.
 Need is determined by taking the cost of attending CMU for one year and subtracting the calculated family contribution.

 The FAFSA is available to complete online at www.fafsa.gov This is the fastest and most accurate way to apply for financial aid.
-If you prefer, you may complete a paper FAFSA, which is available in limited quantities from your high school guidance counselor.
 The FAFSA typically is available in November or December but cannot be submitted until January 1.
 To receive priority consideration for all federal, state and institutional funds, submit the FAFSA by February 15. (to ensure the results are processed, sent to, and received by the State of Michigan prior to March 1).
 CMU must receive your FAFSA application at least two weeks prior to the end of the semester for which you are enrolled.